apache/arrow-nanoarrow/docs/source/getting-started.md

 Second, lets discuss error handling.
 You may have noticed in the function definitions above that we return `int`, which is an errno-compatible error code or `0` to indicate success.
-This is the error reporting scheme used by the C data interface and nanoarrow and is common in C where exceptions and C++17's `std::optional<>` are not possible.
-If your library performs becomes complex and needs to communicate detailed error information you will need to choose one of those idioms.
+This is the error reporting scheme used by the C stream interface and nanoarrow and is common in C where exceptions and C++17's `std::optional<>` are not possible.
+If your library becomes complex and needs to communicate detailed error information you will need to choose one of those idioms.
 In our library, the only thing that can go wrong is if the OS fails to allocate memory, and this is sufficiently communicated using the errno code `ENOMEM`.

 ## Building the library

-We'll fill in the implementations below, but for now we can add enough stubs that the project will compile.
-In `linesplitter.cc`, add:
+Our library implementation will live in `linesplitter.cc`.
+Before writing the actual implementations, let's add just enough to our project that we can build it using VSCode's C/C++/CMake integration:

 ```c
 #include <string>